jwfmcclain/neoudp/README.md

 `POWER_LIMIT` in `parameters.h` will cause the system to limit the sum of bytes sent to the NeoPixels to `POWER_LIMIT`.
-If the sum of the byte values in a packet's pixel data is greater than `POWER_LIMIT` then each value will be scaled down by sum divided `POWER_LIMIT` before sending the bytes to the NeoPixels.
+If the sum of the byte values in a packet's pixel data is greater than `POWER_LIMIT` then each value will be scaled by `POWER_LIMIT` divided by sum before sending the bytes to the NeoPixels.